-SECTION 1 Introduction116 Section 1.1 Use this chapter together with other materials that explain your drug coverage116 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs 117 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug117 Section 2.1 What are the drug payment stages for Capital Health Plan Retiree Advantage members?
-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date 119 SECTION 4 There is no deductible for Capital Health Plan Retiree Advantage Section 4.1 You do not pay a deductible for your Part D drugs SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 Your costs for a one-month supply of a drug 121 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 Your costs for a long-term up to a 90-day supply of a drug Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$3,750 (for plan years beginning in 2018) SECTION 6 During the Coverage Gap Stage, the plan pays its share of your drug costs and you pay your share Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$5,000 (for plan years beginning in 2018) Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs.
+SECTION 1 Introduction 116 Section 1.1 Use this chapter together with other materials that explain your drug coverage Section 1.2 Types of out-of-pocket costs you may pay for covered drugs .
+117 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 117 Section 2.1 What are the drug payment stages for Capital Health Plan Retiree Advantage members? .
+117 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 119 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date .
+119 SECTION 4 There is no deductible for Capital Health Plan Retiree Advantage 120 Section 4.1 You do not pay a deductible for your Part D drugs SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 120 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 Your costs for a one-month supply of a drug .
+121 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply 122 Section 5.4 Your costs for a long-term up to a 90-day supply of a drug Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$3,810 (for plan years beginning in 2019) SECTION 6 During the Coverage Gap Stage, the plan pays its share of your drug costs and you pay your share 123 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$5,100 (for plan years beginning in 2019) Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs. .
 124

-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs 126 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year .
-126 SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them 127 SECTION 8 Section 8.1
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs .
+126 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year 126 SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them .
+127 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine 127 Section 8.2 You may want to call us at Member Services before you get a vaccination 128